expo/expo/docs/pages/guides/authentication.md

     },
     discovery
   );
+  /* @end */

   React.useEffect(() => {
     if (response?.type === 'success') {
-      /* @info Exchange the code for an access token and refresh token via the Dropbox token enpoint using client_id and client_secret.
+      /* @info Exchange the authorization code for an access token and refresh token via the Dropbox token enpoint using client_id and client_secret.
 Alternatively you can use the <b>Implicit</b> auth method. */ const { code } = response.params;
       /* @end */
     }